 In The Nation in 1948, James Agee wrote, "Out of the Past is a medium-grade thriller ...
 Fairly well played, and very well photographed ... the action develops a routine kind of pseudo-tension ...
 Robert Mitchum is so very sleepily self-confident with the women that when he slopes into clinches you expect him to snore in their faces."[21]

-Decades later, in his 2004 assessment of the film for the Chicago Sun-Times, critic Roger Ebert noted:
+In his 2004 assessment of the film for the Chicago Sun-Times, critic Roger Ebert noted:

 Out of the Past is one of the greatest of all film noirs, the story of a man who tries to break with his past and his weakness and start over again in a town, with a new job and a new girl.
 The film stars Robert Mitchum, whose weary eyes and laconic voice, whose very presence as a violent man wrapped in indifference, made him an archetypal noir actor.
 The story opens before we've even seen him, as trouble comes to town looking for him.
 A man from his past has seen him pumping gas, and now his old life reaches out and pulls him back.[5]

-With regard to the production's stylish and moody cinematography, Ebert also dubbed the film "The greatest cigarette-smoking movie of all time":[22]
+With regard to the production's stylish and moody cinematography, Ebert also dubbed the film "The greatest cigarette-smoking movie of all time."[22]

 ...The trick, as demonstrated by Jacques Tourneur and his cameraman, Nicholas Musuraca, is to throw a lot of light into the empty space where the characters are going to exhale.
 When they do, they produce great white clouds of smoke, which express their moods, their personalities and their energy levels.
 There were guns in Out of the Past, but the real hostility came when Robert Mitchum and Kirk Douglas smoked at each other.[22]

 The film holds a score of 87% on review aggregation website Rotten Tomatoes, based on 82 reviews.
-The consensus summarizes: "Anchored by a wistful Robert Mitchum, Out of the Past is an exemplary noir steeped in doom and sensuality."[26]
+Its consensus summarizes: "Anchored by a wistful Robert Mitchum, Out of the Past is an exemplary noir steeped in doom and sensuality."[26]
 Metacritic, which uses a weighted average, assigned the film a score of 85 out of 100, based on 40 critics, indicating "universal acclaim".[27]

 On November 14, 1987, Mitchum guest hosted Saturday Night Live.
 Greer made a surprise appearance in a gag sequel called "Out of Gas," in which their characters met again 40 years later at a filling station.